Find Funding

 Funding for areas or groups at disadvantage

 John Watson’s Trust awards grants for educational purposes to children and young people under the age of 21 who have a physical or learning disability, or who are socially disadvantaged.
 Grants are available to individuals or organisations working with eligible children and young people.
-Although the Trust operates primarily within Edinburgh and the Lothians, grants may be awarded Scotland wide depending on each individual case see John Watson's Trust
+Primarily within Edinburgh and the Lothians, but grants may be awarded Scotland wide depending on each individual case see John Watson's Trust

-Woodward Trust The Trust aims to support small-scale, locally-based charitable initiatives in the UK.
-Applications are accepted from UK registered charities with an annual turnover of less than £250,000.
+The Woodward Trust aims to support small-scale charitable initiatives in the UK with an annual turnover of less than £250,000.
 For more information, please visit: Woodward Charitable Trust.